SagnickDey427/web-dev-projects/README.md

   ⟫I created a function changeSlide() that takes the direction of arrow and changes the current active slide index correspondingly, hence i also added the transform property to both left and right slides.

+🎯 3rd project --> Random choice picker : It is a random choice picker where choice are entered by comma(',').

+  ⟫First we designed the layout of the page with html ns css.

+  ⟫In javascript, we created a list of choices separated by ',' and then assigned it to span tags under the input area.

+  ⟫setTimeInterval() function is used to create the random selecting animation.
+Finally we choose a random tag using Math.random() function .